thephpleague/period/api/comparing.md

 ### Period::contains($index)

-The `$index` argument can be another `TimeRange` object or a `DateTime` object.
+The `$index` argument can be another `Period` object or a `DateTime` object.

-- A `TimeRange` contains a `DateTime` if it is present in its datetime continuum.
+- A `Period` contains a `DateTime` if it is present in its datetime continuum.
-- A `TimeRange` contains another `TimeRange` object if the latter datetime continuum is completely contained within the `TimeRange` datetime continuum.
+- A `Period` contains another `Period` object if the latter datetime continuum is completely contained within the `Period` datetime continuum.

 ~~~php
 use League\Period\Period;